johkla/johkla.github.io/now.md

 ![](https://s3.amazonaws.com/johannesk.com/2020/img/clouds2020.jpg)

-in russian there are two different words for truth — i let a talking head on tv tell me this[^1] — one of them, Правда (pravda), is apparently a 'more aspirational truth' and therefore can be utilised for purposes that are not in fact related to how things actually are.
+in russian there are two different words for truth — i let a talking head on tv tell me this.* one of them, Правда (pravda), is apparently a 'more aspirational truth' and therefore can be utilised for purposes that are not in fact related to how things actually are.

 and english?